Vicedomino de Vicedominis

-Family
+Family background

 Born at Piacenza, he was the nephew of Pope Gregory X, and had been married, with two children.
 When his wife died, he decided to enter the clerical state.
 His son Gregory became Provost of Grasse in 1269, and in 1275 he was named Provost of Marseille.
 The other son had died before 1257.

 Administrator in Provence

 How he came to be in Provence is unknown, but it is on record that he was in the service of Count Raymond Béringuer V, and then of Charles of Anjou.
 He had a pension of 50 pounds tournois from Count Raymond, which was continued to him by a diploma of Charles and Beatrice, dated 7 May 1265.
 One can follow his developing career through a series of charters of Count Raymond.
 He was Canon of Clermont and Provost of Barjols in 1241.
-He was sent to Geneva by Count Raymond to strike a treaty of alliance with the Republic of Geneva; in those documents he is called Judge of the Curia of Count Raymond.
+He was sent to Geneva by Count Raymond to strike a treaty of alliance with the Republic of Geneva; in those documents, he is called Judge of the Curia of Count Raymond.
 In 1243, he had the same title and the same mission in Avignon, which at that time was a free city and not yet the possession of the popes.
 Count Raymond died in 1245.